-In the event of school closures, such as in the instance of a pandemic, the DfE suggests that if there is only one vulnerable child or child of a critical worker in school, the school should consider closing and liaise with the local authority to identify alternative provision, e.g. at a local hub school.
+In the event of school closures, such as in the instance of a pandemic, the DfE suggests that if there is only one vulnerable child in school, the school should consider closing and liaise with the local authority to identify alternative provision, e.g. at a local hub school.
 If the school must remain open with only one or two children, there should be more than one member of staff to meet fire safety, first aid, supervision and other emergency procedures.